Azdaroth/Azdaroth.github.io/fractional-cto-cpto/index.md

 ### Do we need an assessment first?

 No. If you already have a clear plan, we can agree the engagement directly.
 If the main question is what should change, the [product and engineering assessment]({{ '/assessment/' | relative_url }}) provides an independent view and a plan your team can implement with or without me.

+### How would you work with our existing CTO or product leader?

+We agree the gap I’m filling and who owns which decisions.
+Existing leaders remain involved, and responsibilities are explicit from the start.

+### How much involvement do you need from us?

+I need an internal sponsor who can resolve priorities and give me access to the relevant people and evidence.
+We agree your participation and the team’s involvement before starting.

+### How does remote collaboration work?

+We combine scheduled working sessions with written decisions and asynchronous communication.
+Working-hour overlap and communication expectations are agreed upfront.

 ### What does it cost, and how long does it last?